awsdocs/aws-deep-learning-amis/doc_source/tutorial-caffe2.md

 # Caffe2<a name="tutorial-caffe2"></a>

+## Caffe2 Tutorial<a name="tutorial-caffe2-overview"></a>

 To activate the framework, follow these instructions on your Deep Learning AMI with Conda\.

-There is only the Python 2 with CUDA 9 option:
+There is only the Python 2 with CUDA 9 with cuDNN 7 option:

 ```
 $ source activate caffe2_p27